 For people who wish to lose weight, bariatric surgery can be life-changing.
 But did you realize that it has a lot more health benefits than just losing weight?

 Various bariatric operations are available.
-The two most prevalent operations are gastric bypass and sleeve gastrectomy.
+The two most prevalent operations or Private Weight Loss Surgery are gastric bypass and sleeve gastrectomy.

 Losing and regaining weight has little effect on the health risks connected with obesity.

 Beyond weight loss, the advantages of bariatric surgery include: